-Cover sharp edges
+Cover any sharp edges

-Putting strain on sharp edges when your mouth is moving can be very painful as well as risking further damage to your tooth.
-Do your best to cover any sharp edges with dental wax.
+Putting strain on sharp edges when your mouth is moving can be very painful, as well as risking further damage to your tooth or soft tissue.
+Do your best to cover any sharp edges on your tooth at home with dental wax.

 Bring down the swelling

-If you have lost or broken a tooth as a result of trauma, you will likely experience a great deal of swelling in the mouth and gums.
-This can make it difficult for an emergency dentist to get a clear idea of the extent of the damage.
+If you have lost or broken a tooth due to trauma, you will likely experience a great deal of swelling in the mouth and gums.
+Swelling can make it difficult for an emergency dentist to get a clear idea of the extent of the damage.

 See an emergency dentist